 Students need to carve out the time to prepare their application.
 Leaving it to the last minute will likely lower their chances of a successful outcome.
 Remember that universities are dynamic.
 New courses appear every year and entrance requirements can be reviewed.
 Recent educational reforms have also impacted admissions.
 An increasing number of universities are opting for entrance tests, interviewing candidates and/or including additional writing assessments.
 None of these benefit from last minute cramming.

 The Personal Statement is a student’s most compelling chance of getting an offer at most UK universities once entry requirements have been met.
 Too often students fail to understand what is being asked of them.
 The statement has a two fold purpose.
 It allows students the opportunity to craft their case for joining a particular course while also demonstrating academic prowess.
 As a result, we recommend an average of 8 drafts.

 Are you a hungry mind?

 Intellectual curiosity, often referred to as “the hungry mind”, is very much valued by UK universities.
-Academics like to teach students who are genuinely engaged in a subject and have a strong desire to learn.
-Think carefully about how you might demonstrate your own intellectual curiosity outside of the classroom.
-Can you back your desire to study a subject with concrete evidence?
+Academics like to teach students who are engaged in a subject and have a strong desire to learn.
+Think carefully about how you might demonstrate your own curiosity outside of the classroom.
+Can you back up your desire to study a subject with concrete evidence?

 You are the customer:

-Talk to your School University/College/Guidance Counselor!
+Talk to your School University/College/Guidance Counsellor!